How To Remove Self-Tanner From Hair

 It might take you a few stained hair mishaps to realize that prevention is your best option, rather than having to work through removing the self-tanner from your hair after each application.

-- Tie your hair back with clean, dry hands before even starting the application.
+1. Tie your hair back with clean, dry hands before even starting the application.
 Place it up in a bun at the top of your head, far away from your neck and face.

-Be sure to get every strand tied up so there aren’t any loose pieces hanging down, which could come into contact with the self-tanner and then potentially spread it to the rest of the hair. - Apply hair conditioner or moisturizer, such as a barrier cream, around your hairline, all the way from the front to the back of your neck.
+Be sure to secure every strand so there are no loose pieces hanging down, which could come into contact with the self-tanner and potentially spread it to the rest of the hair.

-Do not apply it so thick so that it interferes with the self-tanner on your skin, but enough to prevent the self-tanner from reaching your hair. - Use a shower cap to cover your hair and the front of your hairline.
-This is a sure way that the self-tanner will not come into contact with your hair.
+3. Use a shower cap to cover your hair and the front of your hairline.
+This is a sure way to prevent the self-tanner from coming into contact with your hair.

 How To Remove Self-Tanner From Hair